q-shift/backstage-playground/README.md

 ### First step

-Before to play with our QShift backstage, it is needed to perform some steps to be able to execute the scenario without issues !
+Before to play with QShift backstage, it is needed to perform some steps such as:

+- Create an OpenShift project
+- Provide your registry credentials (quay.io, docker, etc) as a `config.json` file
+- Create a secret of type `kubernetes.io/service-account-token` to get a token that backstage will use to access the cluster and will never expire.

-- Git clone this project locally
+- Start first by cloning this project locally

-- First, log on to the ocp cluster which has been provisioned and create an OpenShift project that you will use to play: `oc new-project <MY_NAMESPACE>`
+- Log on to the ocp cluster which has been provisioned and create an OpenShift project that you will use to play: `oc new-project <MY_NAMESPACE>`

   **Important**: The commands documented hereafter assume that your current kubernetes context matches the `<MY_NAMESPACE>` namespace.